bludit/documentation-english/languages/translate-plugins/index.md

-# Title: Translate a plugins
+# Title: Translate a plugin
 <!-- Position: 1 -->
 ---
 Each plugin has a folder `languages`, in this folder you have the different dictionaries files for each language.